 Replication: Loneliness

-We replaced the three-item short loneliness scale (Hughes et al., 2004) used in Epley, Akalis, et al.’s (2008) Study 1 with the longer, more frequently used, and more comprehensive UCLA Loneliness Scale (Russell, 1996), which nonetheless includes the three items of the shorter scale.
-Therefore, though we deviated from the original study in terms of the scale used to measure loneliness, the replication part was not affected, since it is possible to conduct analyses using only those three items to mirror the original’s analyses.
-The UCLA Loneliness Scale has 20 items designed for assessing subjective feelings of loneliness.
-Sample items include “How often do you feel left out,” and “How often do you feel shy.”
+To assess loneliness, we replaced the three-item short loneliness scale (Hughes et al., 2004) used in Epley, Akalis, et al.’s (2008) Study 1 with the longer, more frequently used, and more comprehensive UCLA Loneliness Scale (Russell, 1996), which nonetheless includes the three items of the shorter scale.
+Therefore, though we deviated from the original study in terms of measurement device, the replication part was not affected, since it is possible to conduct analyses using only those three items to mirror the original’s analyses.
+The UCLA Loneliness Scale has 20 items including, for example, “How often do you feel left out,” and “How often do you feel shy.”
 Participants responded to these items on a 4-point scale (1 = Never, 2 = Rarely, 3 = Sometimes, 4 = Always), and we averaged the responses to obtain an overall loneliness score (Cronbach’s α = [], McDonald’s ωh = []).
 Higher scores reflect greater loneliness.

 Extension: Belief in free will

-We measured participants’ belief in free will with the Free Will Subscale from the Free Will Inventory (FWI; Nadelhoffer et al., 2014).
+We measured belief in free will with the Free Will Subscale from the Free Will Inventory (FWI; Nadelhoffer et al., 2014).
 Participants indicated their agreement with five items (e.g., “People always have the ability to do otherwise”) on 7-point scales (1 = Strongly disagree, 2 = Disagree, 3 = Somewhat disagree, 4 = Neither agree nor disagree, 5 = Somewhat agree, 6 = Agree, 7 = Strongly agree).
 The responses were averaged for an overall index of free will belief (α = [], ωh = []).

 Attention checks